bartongroup/slivka/sphinx-docs/getting_started.rst

         - -l
         - ram=3400M

+For non-advanced users it's recommended to set the default runner to ``SlivkaQueueRunner`` which uses no additional parameters.

 -------
 Presets
 -------

-It is possible to pre-define commonly used sets of parameters to give the users an idea of useful input parameter combinations.
+It is possible to pre-define commonly used sets of parameters to provide users with useful input parameter combinations.
 The configuration file should have a single ``presets`` property containing the list of preset object defined below.

 ============ ================ =================================================================